 We didn’t visit this public bath, I’m therefore unable to expand any further on this.
 I’m also unsure if this public bath permits those with tattoos (some in Japan do not) so if you’re planning to go for a soak while your clothes get clean then check before you visit.

 There are two vending machines at the front of Playsis East Tokyo, outside the main reception door.
 Here you’ll find a range of drinks to choose from.

 If you’re looking for food then you’ll need to venture a little further (both a Lawson and 7-11 are on the same street and well within walking distance from the hostel)

 Playsis East Tokyo Hostel is a great choice for those looking to sleep somewhere central to some great attractions on a budget.
-Bonus for those couples who are travelling together (male and female) who don’t want to be separated by floors as Playsis East is one of the few rare places that accommodates this.
+Bonus for those couples who are travelling together (male and female) who don’t want to be separated by floors as Playsis East Tokyo is one of the few rare places that accommodate this.

 Mains plugs in the common area on the roof and down by the front of the hotel wouldn’t go amiss, while slightly more space in the bathroom might also be welcome.